 x.
 Sena, purchased land on the west side of Muddy Street at the northeast corner of Lot 398 in New Bern on 6 October 1829 [DB 47:188].

-14. Thomas4, born say 1724, sued in Chowan County General Court in March 1745 by Susannah Lister but "was not to be found" [Chowan County General Court Dockets, 1742-45, Actions Returnable to March 1745 General Court, Docket #102].
+14. Thomas4 Drigggers, born say 1724, was sued in Chowan County General Court in March 1745 by Susannah Lister but "was not to be found" [Chowan County General Court Dockets, 1742-45, Actions Returnable to March 1745 General Court, Docket #102].
 He purchased 100 acres in Craven County known by the name of Branches Ridges from Thomas Philips on 20 September 1748 for 100 pounds and was a resident of Craven County on 18 December 1770 when he sold this land known by the name of "Braun Ridges" [DB 4:277; 19:103].
 He entered 100 acres in Bladen County south of Drowning Creek on 31 August 1759 [Philbeck, Bladen County Land Entries, no. 1147] and may have been the Thomas Driggers who was in Bedford County, Virginia, on 27 July 1779 when he proved in court that he had served as a regular soldier among the new levies under the command of Col. Byrd in the Year 1760 (in the French and Indian War) [Minutes 1774-82, 241].
 He may have been the father of

 i.
 Ephraim, born before 1755, a "Molato" taxable in Bladen County in 1776 [Byrd, Bladen County Tax Lists, I:64, 77], head of a Liberty County, South Carolina household of 14 whites in 1800 [SC:798].